Dennis Altman: Career

-In 2006 Altman was a professorial fellow in the Institute for Human Security at La Trobe University.
+Altman was appointed Visiting Chair of Australian Studies at Harvard University in January 2005.
+In 2006 he was a professorial fellow in the Institute for Human Security at La Trobe University.
 In 2009 he was appointed director of the Institute for Human Security at La Trobe University.

-Other activities

-Altman supports organisations dedicated to creating a better life for homosexuals, serving on the Australian National Council on AIDS.
-He was president of the AIDS Society of Asia and the Pacific as of the 2005 Kobe ICAAP Congress.
+Altman was president of the AIDS Society of Asia and the Pacific from 2001-2005.
+He was a member of the Governing Council of the International AIDS Society from 2004-2012.
 In October 2006 he was elected to the board of Oxfam Australia.
 In 2010 he stepped down from this position.

 Altman is a longtime patron of the Australian Queer Archives.
-He has been deeply involved with government and community responses to HIV/AIDS in Australia and the Asia Pacific.
-He wrote In the Mind of America (1986) and Power and Community (1994), regarding the topics of HIV and AIDS.

-He was president of the AIDS Society of Asia and the Pacific (2001–2005), and has been a member of the governing council of the International AIDS Society.
-In 2005 he was visiting professor of Australian studies at Harvard.
+Recognition

 In July 2006, he was listed by The Bulletin as one of the 100 most influential Australians ever.

-Recognition

 In June 2008, he was appointed a Member of the Order of Australia.

 At the APCOM HERO Awards 2021, he was awarded the Shivananda Khan Award for Extraordinary Achievement.